bryanless/Windrise-Swift/README.md

 ### Home
 - Shows all currently active banners including character and weapon banners
-- Add you favorite character into the favorite list for quick access
+- Add your favorite character into the favorite list for quick access

 ### Characters
 - List of all characters available in Genshin Impact